Azure/azure-powershell/src/ImageBuilder/examples/Get-AzImageBuilderTemplate.md

 eastus   test-imagebuilder         Microsoft.VirtualMachineImages/imageTemplates
 ```

-This command lists all template under a subscription
+This command lists all template under a subscription.

 ### Example 2: List all template under a resource group
 ```powershell